A memoir of exile and rebellion—

 Not in church, at least.

-So I banished myself and kept following the whisper,
+So I banished myself and followed America's

-You will only find yourself through freedom.
+whisper—You will only find yourself through freedom.

 Freedom